 Directions: Centrophenoxine is water soluble.
-Recommended to take with food.
+Recommended to take with food 1-2 times daily.
 Do not use if you are pregnant/breastfeeding.
 Extremely rare side effects may include allergic reactions.
 Consult a doctor prior to using.
 By using our products, you agree to our terms & conditions.

 Warning: Centrophenoxine might cause birth defects.
 Those pregnant, breastfeeding or planning to become pregnant should avoid using Centrophenoxine

 Centrophenoxine is made from DMAE.
 DMAE is a natural chemical that has been shown to improve areas of cognition and mood.
 DMAE’s exact method of action is slightly disputed.
 Some see it as a precursor to Acetylcholine but others contest this as choline molecules broken down from DMAE are not believed to cross the blood-brain-barrier efficiently.